 What Is an Emergency Notification App?

-An emergency notification app is typically a component of a wider emergency notification system and presents another channel that organizations can use to communicate with their employees during a critical event.
+An emergency notification app is typically a component of a wider emergency notification or alert system and presents another communication channel that organizations can use to reach their employees during a critical event.

 Who Uses an Emergency Notification App?